jaymes15/waveportal/README.md

 # Wave Portal Smart Contract

-This project allow user of this contract to wave and message each other.
+This project allow users of this contract to wave and message each other.
 At a random instance a user get sent some ether.

 Try running some of the following tasks: